 Even though you have the right to bring your service dog with you, restaurants, hotels, landlords, and airports will often try to impede you.
 When you register your service dog

 it makes it much easier to ensure your rights are respected.
-It gives you the peace of mind of being able to pull out an ID card and show it to whoever is barring you access.
+Many disabilities are not visibly apparent, and many service dogs help in ways that are not immediately obvious.
+Registration gives you the peace of mind of being able to pull out an ID card and show it to whoever is barring you access.
 Getting a service dog vest

 and a tag provides visible proof that your dog is a service animal and can prevent people from giving you trouble in the first place.